abrahamjuliot/creepjs/README.md

 The purpose of this project is to shed light on weaknesses and privacy leaks among modern anti-fingerprinting extensions and browsers.

-1. Detect and ignore API tampering (API lies)
+1. Detect and ignore JavaScript tampering (prototype lies)
-2. Fingerprint lie types
+2. Fingerprint lie patterns
 3. Fingerprint extension code
 4. Fingerprint browser privacy settings
 5. Employ large-scale validation, but allow possible inconsistencies
-6. Feature detect and fingerprint [new APIs](https://www.javascripture.com/) that reveal high entropy
+6. Feature detect and fingerprint [new APIs](https://www.javascripture.com/) that contain high entropy
-7. Rely only on APIs that are the most difficult to spoof when generating a pure fingerprint
+7. Use APIs that are the most difficult to fake in a stable fingerprint

 Tests are focused on:
 - Tor Browser (SL 1 & 2)